Achievable logoAchievable logo

 Certain fiduciary transactions

 A fiduciary is a person placed in charge of managing another person’s assets or belongings.
-There are numerous types of fiduciaries in the world, but the USA specifically identifies these that qualify for exempt transactions:
+The USA specifically identifies these fiduciaries as qualifying for exempt transactions:

 • Estate executors and administrators